Loading...

 All restaurant information in Murray Hill is community-verified with source documentation.
 If you discover a restaurant in Murray Hill that cooks without seed oils, submit it to Oil Watch to help others find clean dining options in Manhattan.

 Yes.
-Oil Watch has verified 8 restaurants in Murray Hill, Manhattan that cook without industrial seed oils.
-These restaurants use healthy alternatives like olive oil, beef tallow, avocado oil, butter, and ghee.
-Browse the map above or visit oilwatch.app/map/new-york for the full NYC list.
+Oil Watch has verified 9 restaurants in Murray Hill, Manhattan that cook without industrial seed oils.
+Of these, 8 rated Seed Oil Free and 1 rated Mostly Clean.
+Top-scoring spots include Brasa Peruvian Kitchen, Ramerino Italian Prime, Gnocchi On 9th.
+These restaurants use olive oil, beef tallow, avocado oil, butter, and ghee instead of canola, soybean, and corn oil.